DylanMeeus/springboot_jwt_blog/_posts/2013-08-29-SSO-with-New-Relic.markdown

 {% excerpt %}

 A few days ago we released integration between [Auth0](http://developers.auth0.com/newrelic) and [New Relic](http://newrelic.com/auth0).
 You can now login to New Relic with your Github, Google, Amazon, Twitter, Active Directory or LDAP accounts.
-[See here for a complete list of supported identity providers](http://docs.auth0.com/identityproviders).
-Consumer or Enterprise.
+[See here for a complete list of supported identity providers in Auth0](http://docs.auth0.com/identityproviders): Consumer and Enterprise.

 As with other integrations we have published, setup takes minutes and is very straight-forward:

-## Add New Relic from the dashboard:
+### Add New Relic from the dashboard:

 ![](/img/newrelic-create.png)

 {% endexcerpt %}

-## Enter your New Relic Account and follow a few simple steps:
+### Enter your New Relic Account and follow a few simple steps:

 ![](/img/newrelic-tutorial.png)